mrviduus/xUnit.OTel/CONTRIBUTING.md

-# Contributing to xUnit.OTel
+# Contributing to xUnitOTel

-Thank you for your interest in contributing to xUnit.OTel!
+Thank you for your interest in contributing to xUnitOTel!
 This document provides guidelines and information for contributors.

 ## Code of Conduct